The Carpentries: How We Operate

 Local Support

-There are a number of helpful Workshop Checklists and Suggestions in the handbook.
+There are several helpful Workshop Checklists and Suggestions in the handbook.
 The Helper checklist recommends at least a 1:10 helper-to-learner ratio for in-person workshops (not counting instructors) and more if teaching online.

 Materials